ToxikkModdingTeam/ToxikkServerLauncher/readme.md

 Setup
 -----
 See FIRST STEPS inside ServerConfig.ini and edit the necessary settings.
 The file will be automatically renamed to MyServerConfig.
-The first time you start the .exe it will import your old server settings from TOXIKKServerLauncher\\ServerConfigList.ini into ServerConfig.ini.
+The first time you start the .exe it will import your old server settings from TOXIKKServerLauncher\\ServerConfigList.ini into MyServerConfig.ini.
-(You can force a re-import by removing all [DedicatedServer...] sections from ServerConfig.ini.)
+(You can force a re-import by removing all [DedicatedServer...] sections from MyServerConfig.ini.)

 Usage
 -----